-3.e.
+3.d.
 Problems encountered

-- 1) A planned field meeting of the Cambrian Subcommission, to be held to Newfoundland, Canada, had to be cancelled due to unforeseen logistical problems.
-The Subcommission nevertheless did meet, holding its annual meeting in association with the Strati 2015 meeting in Graz, Austria. - 2) The principal difficulties encountered in 2015 were: 1, obtaining funding to support basic research on key stratigraphic intervals (potential GSSP horizons and sections); and 2, obtaining funding to support travel.
+The principal difficulties encountered in 2016 were: 1, obtaining funding to support basic research on key stratigraphic intervals (potential GSSP horizons and sections); and 2, obtaining funding to support travel.
 A modest increase in funding for the coming year would be of great benefit to members of some of the Working Groups on key horizons who have limited access to funding through nationally competitive research grants.

-4. OBJECTIVES AND WORK PLAN FOR NEXT YEAR (2016)
+4. OBJECTIVES AND WORK PLAN FOR NEXT YEAR (2017)

-In 2016 the Cambrian Subcommission will continue work toward defining GSSPs for its remaining provisional stages.
-The general plan is to finalize Stage 5 and arrive at a decision on how to define Stage 10 in 2016; then to arrive at decisions on stages 2, 3, and 4 in subsequent years.
+In 2017 the Cambrian Subcommission will continue work toward defining GSSPs for its remaining provisional stages.
+The general plan is to finalize Stage 5 and arrive at a decision on how to define Stage 10 in 2017; then to arrive at decisions on stages 2, 3, and 4 in subsequent years.
 In addition, the Subcommission will examine issues surrounding definition of the Cambrian GSSP.

-Specific GSSP Foci for 2016
+Specific GSSP Foci for 2017

-The Cambrian Subcommission is finalizing a decision on provisional Stage 5 (and Series 3), and expects to submit a proposal to ICS for ratification in 2016.
+The Cambrian Subcommission is finalizing a decision on the GSSP of provisional Stage 5 (and Series 3), and expects to submit a proposal to ICS for ratification in 2017.

-In 2016, the Subcommission hopes to make significant progress toward a decision on provisional Stage 10.
+In 2017, the Subcommission hopes to make significant progress toward a decision on provisional Stage 10.

-5. SUMMARY OF EXPENDITURES IN 2015
+5. SUMMARY OF EXPENDITURES IN 2016